-Both types include all shares of stock (common and preferred), warrants, options and other securities outstanding on an as converted to common stock basis.
-Typically, broad-based also includes common stock reserved for future issuance to management and other employees under the company's stock option plans.
+Both types include all shares of stock (common and preferred) outstanding on an as converted to common stock basis.
+Typically, broad-based also includes common stock reserved for issuance pursuant to outstanding options and warrants.

-Narrow-based adjustments typically include only the common shares, preferred shares warrants options and other rights outstanding, not the shares reserved for issuance pursuant to stock option plans.
+Narrow-based adjustments typically include only the common shares and preferred shares outstanding, not the shares reserved for issuance pursuant to outstanding options and warrants.

 The effect of including the additional shares in the broad-based formula reduces the magnitude of the anti-dilution adjustment.
 So, using a broad-based weighted average can be more favorable to the common stockholders.